ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-as.md

 # Provisioning the automation server
 {: #veeam-cr-sag-as}

-The automation server is a small Linux® Virtual Server Instance (VSI) deployed in the {{site.data.keyword.cloud}} account where the VMware vCenter Server® instance with the Veeam® service is located.
+The automation server is a small Linux® Virtual Server Instance (VSI) deployed in the {{site.data.keyword.cloud}} account where the {{site.data.keyword.vcf-auto}} instance with the Veeam® service is located.
 The VSI is connected to both the {{site.data.keyword.cloud_notm}} private and public networks.
 The public network interface is protected by a security group that restricts SSH access to a known remote IP address.
 This server can be removed after the builds or kept for ongoing use cases.

-The automation server can be a virtual machine (VM) hosted on the vCenter Server instance.
+The automation server can be a virtual machine (VM) hosted on the {{site.data.keyword.vcf-auto-short}} instance.
 However, external connectivity requires extra configuration that is not discussed here.
 {: note}

 The automation server is used to host Ansible®.
 Ansible is used to automate many of the manual steps to configure the Linux hardened repository server after they are provisioned for applications, such as the Veeam backup server.
 In this step, the following tasks are included: